 - Mix Together Sauce: In a medium sauce pan melt the butter and whisk in the flour until thick.
-Slowly whisk in the milk and heavy cream.
+Slowly whisk in the heavy cream.
 Stir in the cheese and mix till melted.
 Add in the garlic powder and salt.

 - Layer: Cut the zucchini into ¼ inch slices.
 Layer on the bottom of sprayed 2 quart casserole dish.
 Spoon some of the sauce on top of the first layer.
 Layer more zucchini and sauce till you’ve used it all ending with sauce last.

 - Add Topping: For the topping mix together the bread crumbs and parmesan and sprinkle on top.
 Pour the melted butter on top.

 - Bake: Bake at 375 degrees for 25-30 min till bubbly and heated through.
 Broil the top for about 5 minutes until golden brown.

 Parmesan Zucchini Gratin Tips and Variations